Simpler algorithmically unrecognizable 4-manifolds: Modified Borisov's encoding

 \begin{proof} For purpose of this proof we consider pairs $(\sigma, W)$ where $\sigma$ is some cell (or outer face) and $W$ is a subwalk of the boundary walk of $\sigma$ which corresponds to some word $w_j = \mu(y_j)$.
 We say that $(\sigma, W)$ unmatched if for some edge $e$ of $W$, the incidence pair $(\sigma, e)$ is not matched with its twin.
 Because we already know that matched and fully matched is equivalent, this condition is equivalent with asking that for every edge $e$ of $W$, the incidence pair $(\sigma, e)$ is not matched with its twin.
 For contradiction, we assume that there is at least one unmatched pair $(\sigma, W)$.

-For each unmatched pair $\ww = (\sigma, W)$ we create a disk $D_{\ww}$ in $\R^2$ in the following way.
+For each unmatched pair $\ww = (\sigma, W)$ we create (an image of) a disk $D_{\ww}$ in $\R^2$ in the following way.
 We push the boundary walk $W$ a little bit inside $\sigma$ while removing duplicated vertices.
 This way we obtain a path $\bar W$.
+(In a special case when $W$ corresponds to $w_j$ which is the whole boundary label of $\sigma$, $W$ starts and ends in a same vertex.
+Then we disconnect $W$ at the start/end-vertex when pushing.
+Thus $\bar W$ is still a path.)
 We thicken this path to a disk $D'_{\ww}$ inside $\sigma$ which is not yet $D_{\ww}$.
-We also that distinct $\ww$ yield disjoint disks which can be achieved if we also shorten $\bar W$ a little bit before thickening to $D'_{\ww}$.
+We also require that distinct $\ww$ yield disjoint disks which can be achieved if we also shorten $\bar W$ a little bit before thickening to $D'_{\ww}$.
 See Figure~\ref{f:pushing_disks} for an example.